ForTheNguyen/RaspberryPiCam_ECE4180/README.md

 This project combines the Raspberry Pi HQ camera module with an Adafruit 2.8" PiTFT LCD touchscreen, combination pushbutton rotary encoder, and a Raspberry Pi 4B to create a retro-style digital handheld camera.

 This camera has a shutter button to take pictures, a rotary encoder to control timelapse settings, and a GUI that can be used to switch between pages, whether it'd to display images taken with the camera, or to display live view from the camera.
-The 3D-printed housing still allows access to the HQ camera module's tripod mount.
+The 3D-printed housing still allows access to the HQ camera module's tripod mount and for retro vibes.